sichinaga/sichinaga.github.io/code.md

 # Code

-I am a <span style="color: #007bff;">Python expert</span> with extensive experience as a Python package developer, maintainer, and educator.
+I am a Python expert with extensive experience as a Python package developer, maintainer, and educator.
 See my [GitHub](https://github.com/sichinaga/) for a list of all of my projects.

-Here are some cool Python projects that I've been working on recently:
+Here are some cool projects that I've been working on recently:

 ## PyDMD: A Python Package for Dynamic Mode Decomposition